23

 Registration and Enrollment

-This short course has a cap of 20 students.
-Registration is open from Tuesday, January 10, until capacity is reached or until Wednesday, January 18, whichever comes first.
-Registration will be processed on a first-come, first-served basis and registrants from CIRTL member institutions or alumni of CIRTL member institutions will receive priority.
+This course is limited to 25 students.
+Registration is open Monday, May 15 and closes Thursday, June 1.
+This course builds on a foundational understanding of teaching and learning, and interested participants will need to share their teaching and/or teaching development experience in a brief course application.
+Instructors will review applications on a first-come, first-served basis and registrants from CIRTL member institutions or alumni of CIRTL member institutions will receive priority.
 Once registration closes, all registrants will be notified of their enrollment status.

 Accessibility